project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_course.md

 ## Prerequisites

-1. The [API Key for access](developer-docs/generating_sunbird_api_keys/) and basic authentication
+1. API Key to access Sunbird APIs.
+To create an API key refer [How to generate a Sunbird API key](../developer-docs/how-to-guide/generate_apikey/)

-2. An API client to make API calls.
-For example use Postman refer [Using Postman](apis/framework/#tag/usingpostman)
+2. Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)

 3. Access to the [Content API](apis/content/)